 In preparing our condensed consolidated financial statements, we make estimates, assumptions, and judgments that can have a significant impact on our net revenue, operating income or loss, and net income or loss, as well as on the value of certain assets and liabilities on our condensed consolidated balance sheets.
 We believe that the estimates, assumptions, and judgments involved in the accounting policies described in Management's Discussion and Analysis of Financial Condition and Results of Operations in Part II, Item 7 of our Annual Report on Form 10-K for the fiscal year ended July 31, 2023 have the greatest potential impact on our financial statements, so we consider them to be our critical accounting policies and estimates.
-There were no significant changes in those critical accounting policies and estimates during the first three months of fiscal 2024.
-Senior management has reviewed the development and selection of our critical accounting policies and estimates during the first three months of fiscal accounting policies of Directors.
+There were no significant changes in those critical accounting policies and estimates during the first six months of fiscal 2024.
+Senior management has reviewed the development and selection of our critical accounting policies and estimates and their disclosure in this Quarterly Report on Form 10-Q with the Audit and Risk Committee of our Board of Directors.